AtiqulHaque/english-tutor/README.md

 # english-tutor

-This script provide you sentense you just need to convert present tesnse to past tense
+This script provide you random sentense you just need to convert present tesnse to past tense